LLM360/Analysis360/README.md

 | [bold](https://arxiv.org/abs/2101.11718)                                   | a test to evaluate fairness in open-ended language generation in English language                                                                           |                                                                                                  |                                                                                                                                                                                                                                                          |
 | [memorization and token orders analysis](https://arxiv.org/abs/2202.07646) | an analysis to understand model's memorization abilities                                                                                                    |                                                                                                  |                                                                                                                                                                                                                                                          |
 ## How to reproduce our results
 Most of our evaluations are built based on [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)'s core `lm_eval` module.
 We reused the metrics that were supported by harness and added in our own to support more.
 Please follow the instructions [here](./harness/README.md) to get started.
-For any metric that's not included, users should be able to find a dedicated folder for that metric in the root level of the repo and follow the instructions there.
+For any metric that's not included in the harness folder, users should be able to find a dedicated folder for that metric in the root level of the repo and follow the instructions there.
+Note, we are still working on getting code consolidated and uploaded so please wait for future releases to fill out the missing gaps.